How One SMSF Myth Is Holding You Back

 Pricing You Into The Market

 At Stake, the belief that you require $250,000 in superannuation to run a cost-effective self-managed super fund has been busted by Millennials.
-In fact, our average customer starts their self-managed super fund (SMSF) with as little as $105,000 in super, and our average customer age is 39.
-That’s 58% less than the average age reported by the Australian Taxation Office.
+In fact, as of April 2023 our average customer starts their self-managed super fund (SMSF) with approximately $125,000 in super, and our average customer age is 39.

 What’s so different about Stake Super that has allowed us to achieve this?